qdrant/landing_page/qdrant-landing/content/case-studies/pienso.md

 ## What's Next?

 Pienso and Qdrant are dedicated to jointly develop the most reliable customer offering for the long term.
-Our partnership will delivers a combination of no-code/low-code interactive deep learning with efficient vector computation engineered for open source models and libraries.
+Our partnership will deliver a combination of no-code/low-code interactive deep learning with efficient vector computation engineered for open source models and libraries.

 ### To learn more about how we plan on achieving this, join the founders for a [technical fireside chat at 09:30 PST Tue, 20th July on Discord](https://discord.gg/527ss8xr?event=1128331722270969909).